rkgIITBh/data-structures.github.io/HTML/introBtree.md

  4. Split the root if required and terminate.

 Splitting of the root creates a new root and increase the height of the tree.
-However, unlike balanced trees, B-Tree does not use rotations to fixiup or rebalancing the tree.
+However, unlike balanced trees, B-Tree does not use rotations to fixup or rebalance the tree.

 <strong>Deletion:</strong> If the element <i>x</i> for deletion is not located in a leaf then we can replace <i>x</i> by
 the largest element <i>y</i> in the left subtree of <i>x</i>.
 The key <i>y</i> must be located in a leaf node.
 So, the